NatashaRy/memory-game/README.md

 All themes have been tested on every difficulty level, both with and without sound.

 1. **Cards back**
-    * Placement: Middle of page.
+    * Placement: Center of page.
     * On hover: Nothing happens. - Works as expected.
     * On click: Card turns and if the user chooses to use sound, the flip sound plays automatically. - Works as expected.

 2. **Cards front**
-    * Placement: Middle of flipped cards.
+    * Placement: Center of flipped cards.
     * On hover: Nothing happens. - Works as expected.
     * On click before solution: Game thinks it is a match. - Did not work as expected, explanation of issues and solution in [bugs](#bugs) number 2.
     * On click after solution: Pop up alerts the user that the card already has been flipped.